 The following posts help to understand the preprints:

-1) Disproving Local Realism and Hidden Variable Madness are summarized in the preprint’s appendix.
-The experimental setup is introduced and the important ground set: Quantum physics disproves local realistic models.
-It may be helpful to also read about the Quantum Randi Challenge, which will make it yet clearer that absolutely no locally realistic model can be quantum mechanical.
+1) Disproving Local Realism and Hidden Variable Madness.
+The experimental setup is introduced and the ground set: Quantum physics disproves local realistic models.
+It may be helpful to also read about the Quantum Randi Challenge, which will make it yet clearer that no locally realistic model can be quantum mechanical.
 However, the Quantum Randi Challenge is a side issue here.

-3) The classical model is introduced in Many Worlds by Splitting a Wiener Sausage.
+3) A classical model is introduced in Many Worlds by Splitting a Wiener Sausage.
 That model is simplified further in Many World Sausage with Correct Quantum Factors.
-The latter article shows that the model is able to come up with desired factors needed in a quantum model.
-If you do not understand these posts fully, it should be OK, as long as you grasp that these models have part of the desired non-locality arising from the many worlds structure.
+The latter article shows that the model is able to come up with desired factors needed in a quantum model (UPDATE: Such models have now also been found).